Pressurized water reactor: Coolant

 Light water is used as the primary coolant in a PWR.
 Water enters through the bottom of the reactor's core at about 548 K and is heated as it flows upwards through the reactor core to a temperature of about 588 K. The water remains liquid despite the high temperature due to the high pressure in the primary coolant loop, usually around 155 bar (15.5 MPa 153 atm, 2,250 psi).
 The water in a PWR cannot exceed a temperature of 647 K or a pressure of 22.064 MPa (3200 psi or 218 atm), because those are the critical point of water.
 Supercritical water reactors are (as of 2022) only a proposed concept in which the coolant would never leave the supercritical state.
-However, as this requires even higher pressures than a PWR and can cause issues of corrosion, therefore no such reactor has been built so far.
+However, as this requires higher pressures than a PWR and can cause issues of corrosion, no such reactor has yet been built.

 Pressurizer

 Pressure in the primary circuit is maintained by a pressurizer, a separate vessel that is connected to the primary circuit and partially filled with water which is heated to the saturation temperature (boiling point) for the desired pressure by submerged electrical heaters.
 To achieve a pressure of 155 bar, the pressurizer temperature is maintained at 345 °C (653 °F), which gives a subcooling margin (the difference between the pressurizer temperature and the highest temperature in the reactor core) of 30 °C (54 °F).
 As 345 °C is the boiling point of water at 155 bar, the liquid water is at the edge of a phase change.
 Thermal transients in the reactor coolant system result in large swings in pressurizer liquid/steam volume, and total pressurizer volume is designed around absorbing these transients without uncovering the heaters or emptying the pressurizer.
 Pressure transients in the primary coolant system manifest as temperature transients in the pressurizer and are controlled through the use of automatic heaters and water spray, which raise and lower pressurizer temperature, respectively.